 The L'Oréal Australia Modern Slavery Committee (MS Committee) was established in 2020.
 Its mission is to build a framework of continuous improvement in assessing modern slavery risks, train employees, communicate priorities and acting to reduce the risk of modern slavery in our supply chains.
 It is composed of team members from the following business units: Procurement, Legal, Supply Chain and Corporate Affairs & Engagement as well as regular input from business divisions and the Sustainability Manager.

-The Procurement team is responsible for ensuring that our modern slavery commitments are upheld by our suppliers.
-The Procurement team is also responsible for the local implementation of the Social Audit Program and for general supplier performance and compliance.
+The procurement team Is also responsible for ensuring that our modern slavery commitments are upheld by our suppliers, the local implementation of the Social Audit Program and for general supplier performance and compliance.

-Identifying risks of modern slavery and actions taken
+Identifying risks of modern slavery